lvgl/lvgl/docs/details/main-components/fs.rst

 Do this by filling in the full path to the directory you wish his access to be limited to in the applicable ``LV_FS_xxx_PATH`` macro in ``lv_conf.h``.
-Do not prefix the path with the driver-identifier letter, and do append a directory separator character at the end --- the File System logic takes care of that internally.
+Do not prefix the path with the driver-identifier letter, and do append a directory separator character at the end.

 **Examples for Unix-like file systems:**